at-cg/RAFT/README.md

 ## <a name="output"></a>Output Files
 RAFT outputs the following files:
 1. Coverage information for each read in `output.coverage.txt`
-2. For simulated reads, it outputs
+2. For input reads simulated using seqrequester, it outputs additional information for debugging
     1. the positions of long repeats in reference contigs in `output.long_repeats.bed`
     2. the positions of long repeats in reads in `output.long_repeats.txt`

+## <a name="papers"></a>Preprint
+Coming soon